 * * * * *

 Read the other blogs in this series: Part One: The Kiss of the Giraffe, Part Two: Dramas in the Bush, Part Three: Under the Elephant’s Spell, Part Four: Kenya Connections, and Part Five: Among the Maasai.

-GeoEx offers a wide range of small group and custom-designed safaris.
+GeoEx offers a wide range of small group and custom-designed Kenya luxury tours.
 For more information, visit GeoEx Safaris.